 They are more than happy to snap pictures with visitors at a cheap price.
-Another bunch of street artists goes extra miles for their routine shows.
-They fully cover their faces, bodies, and costumes in the golden or silver paint.
+Another bunch of street artists go the extra mile for their routine shows.
+They fully cover their faces, bodies, and costumes in golden or silver paint.

-They channel their artistic views on any mediums, be that a canvas or plain white paper.
+They channel their artistic views on any medium, be that a canvas or plain white paper.
 These artists can make realistic or comical paintings of the tourists’ faces by order.

 Tracing the History in Museums

 Let’s not forget to pay a visit to the five museums.
 Fatahillah Museum recites Batavia’s history and Wayang Museum focuses on dolls and indigenous shadow puppets wayang.
 Meanwhile, just like its name, Arts and Ceramics Museum boasts hundreds of artsy pieces.

 Bank of Indonesia Museum explains in detail the country’s currencies and financial development throughout the ages.
 Lastly, Mandiri Bank Museum gives a glimpse of how the banking was like in the 1930s.

 Street Food, Cafe & Night Street Photography

 The tropical scorching sun in the middle of the day may be energy-draining and dehydrating.
 Fret not as several cafés and coffee shops are there to serve up refreshing concoctions.
 Tea, coffee, even wine, and cocktails are nothing out of ordinary at the old town’s eateries.
 Those beverages go well with Western, Peranakan, and Indonesian light or heavy meals.